dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 I felt I should let my retrogaming interest ooze into my site, so I originally designed it to look like a game straight out of 1990.

-The font I'd have used for headings and menus was [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P).
+The font I’d have used for headings and menus was [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P).

 This is also why I wanted keyboard navigation: to emulate a game controller.